-1(e) Friends have become increasingly important to individuals and are thought by many to perform functions that were once one by the family meaning that we are seeing changing views about the need to get married and have a family; Ifiends are increasingly making large commitments together, e.g. buying a house, that were once reserved for married couples - this may negate the need for marriage; In some traditional tribal societies, e.g. the Nayar, individuals do not live as families and thus there is no need for marriage; feminists have demonised marriage as a patriarchal institution which may put many women off having a traditional married life; the loss of family functions means that the state (alternative to the family) often plays a large role in family life today which may decrease the need for individuals to get married; in many countries and religions same sex marriages and families are not permitted, homosexuality may therefore threaten the institution of marriage; other reasonable response.
-AGAINST it may be secularisation that is threatening the institution of marriage, not alternatives to the family; changing norms, values and expectations may mean that people do not believe marriage is a useful patnership for them anymore; high divorce rates and high costs of marriage may be putting people off from getting married, not alternatives to the family; in many religions and cultures marriage is still highly valued and very popular, e.g. South Asian communities; marriage is evolving as societes change and this will ensure it remains an important institution, e.g. allowing homosexual people to marry in many countries today, allowing people to have civil rather than religious services serial monogamy - getting married and then divorced and then married again clearly shows that marriage as an institution of marriage is not under threat; marriage is suill promoted thro
+Question Answer Marks 1(e) friends have become increasingly important to individuals and are thought by many to perform functions that were once done by the family meaning that we are seeing changing views about the need to get married and have a family; friends are increasingly making large commitments together, e.g. buying a house, that were once reserved for married couples - this may negate the need for marriage; in some traditional tribal societies, e.g. the Nayar, individuals do not live as families and thus there is no need for marriage; feminists have demonised marriage as a patriarchal institution which may put many women off having a traditional married life; the loss of family functions means that the state (alternative to the family) often plays a large role in family life today which may decrease the need for individuals to get married; in many countries and religions same sex marriages and families are not permitted, homosexuality may therefore threaten the institution of marriage; other reasonable response.
+AGAINST it may be secularisation that is threatening the institution of marriage, not alternatives to the family; changing norms, values and expectations may mean that people do not believe marriage is a useful partnership for them anymore; high divorce rates and high costs of marriage may be putting people off from getting married, not alternatives to the family; in many religions and cultures marriage is still highly valued and very popular, e.g. South Asian communities; marriage is evolving as societies change and this will ensure it remains an important institution, e.g. allowing homosexual people to marry in many countries today, allowing people to have civil rather than religious services serial monogamy - getting married and then divorced and then married again clearly shows that marriage as an institution is thought to be important; remarriage is still promoted through the medi